 I have lived in Dubuque since 2007 when I relocated here to pursue my career as a professor at Loras College.
 As a Loras alum, I knew that I was coming back to a wonderful community.
 What I was not sure of was whether I would settle down here.
 To my great joy, I met my husband Todd a few years later and in a short time we got married, bought our home, and started a family.
-Our daughter, Jane, just finished her first year of kindergarten at Prescott Elementary and loved it!
-Our son Henry will join her there in a few years.
-In addition to my work as a sociologist and my life as a wife and mom, I serve as a commissioner on the Dubuque Human Rights Commission and have been actively involved in the community.
+Our daughter just finished fourth grade and son Henry be going into third grade.
+We knew that we wanted the best education for our kids and we are finding it in Dubuque public schools!

 Your support and contributions will make the difference in this election.
 Kate hopes to reach as many voters in Dubuque as she can through mail, yard signs, and knocking doors.
 Every dollar helps us reach more people!